MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_Microsoft Defender for Cloud.md

 You have been asked to create a proof of concept of Microsoft Defender for Cloud-based environment.
 Specifically, you want to:

-- Configure Microsoft Defender for Cloud to monitor a virtual machine.
+- Configure Microsoft Defender for Cloud enhanced security features for servers to monitor a virtual machine.
 - Review Microsoft Defender for Cloud recommendations for the virtual machine.
 - Implement recommendations for guest configuration and Just-in-time VM access.
 - Review how the Secure Score can be used to determine progress toward creating a more secure infrastructure.